 When valuing a Mediavine site, account for these risks:

-• Tier placement: Your revenue share depends on tier qualification.
-A site earning $20K/year in ad revenue would place at Official (75% share), not the higher tiers
+- Tier placement: Your revenue share depends on tier qualification.
+A site earning $20K/year in ad revenue would place at Official (75% share).
+The next tier up (Select) requires $100K/year, so most acquired sites will land at Official

 Bottom Line